-Before we talk about the side effects of too much iron, let’s deal with the basics: why do you need it in the first place?
+Before we talk about the side effects of too much iron, let’s deal with the basics.
+Why do you need it iron the first place?
 Like iodine that helps manage thyroid hormones, iron is an essential mineral the body needs to function properly.

 It is a critical component for the red blood cells, particularly for hemoglobin, which is a type of protein that helps deliver oxygen to various organs.
 The body acquires iron through diet.